matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `hs_disabled` and `hs_disabled_message`

-Blocks users from connecting to homeserver and provides a human-readable reason why the connection was blocked.
+Blocks users from connecting to the homeserver and provides a human-readable reason why the connection was blocked.
 Defaults to false.

 Example configuration:
 ```
 hs_disabled: true
-hs_disabled_message: 'Human readable reason for why the HS is blocked'
+hs_disabled_message: 'Reason for why the HS is blocked'
 ```
 ---
 Config option: `limit_usage_by_mau`